JBarnett775/CI-CD-Pipeline-Project/README.md

     pip install --upgrade pip
     pip install -r requirements.txt
 ```
-#### This part will read the requirements.txt file and then install the dependencies listed, in this case that will be flask and pytest
+#### This part will run my pytest, if the test is successful then the pipeline will continue, if not then it stop.

 ```
 - name: Run tests
   run: pytest
 ```
-#### This part will run my pytest, if the test is successful then the pipeline will continue, if not then it stop.
+#### This part will log into Docker Hub, the username and token will not be written directly in the file, they will be stored as Github repository secrets to follow best practice.

 ```
 - name: Log in to Docker Hub